Department of History focus areas

 - While most of the university’s areas of focus are not specifically related to history,

-the History Department is strongly engaged in augmenting Teacher Education and Development.
+the Department of History is strongly engaged in augmenting Teacher Education and

-Many of the Social Studies teachers in the area have completed our programs as they
+Development.
+Many of the social studies teachers in the area have completed our programs

 - The History Department has partnered with the Department of Curriculum and Instructional Leadership in the College of Education, Health and Human Sciences and Memphis City Schools on a U.S. Department of Education grant to enhance knowledge of American history

 for the teachers in the Memphis City Schools.
 The Teaching American History Grant was funded for three years (2003-2005) at nearly one million dollars.
-Dr. Janann
+Dr Janann Sherman

-Sherman served as academic director for two years, then project director on this grant;
+served as academic director for two years, then project director on this grant; seven

-seven other history faculty members offered courses, seminars and workshops under
+other history faculty members offered courses, seminars and workshops under this grant.

-this grant.
-The lectures by keynote speakers (Alan Taylor, William C. Davis, Eric
+The lectures by keynote speakers (Alan Taylor, William C. Davis, Eric Foner, David